 - 3 tablespoons fresh ginger grated

-- 4 green onions trimmed and thinly sliced, for garnish
+- 4 scallions trimmed and thinly sliced, for garnish

 - Pickled ginger for garnish